-- 1. A person who wishes to be registered as a Professional Construction Mentor must apply for in the prescribed application form in schedule 1 (attached). - 2.
-The application form should be accompanied by the following: - an application fee as determined by the Council. (refer to Schedule 2 for current rates - a certified copy of the identification document - a certified copy of Professional Registration Certificate with any of the Built Environment Councils. - a Curriculum Vitae of the Applicant
+- 1. A person who wishes to be registered as a Construction Mentor must apply for in the prescribed application form in schedule 1 (attached). - 2.
+The application form should be accompanied by the following: - An application fee as determined by the Council. (refer to Schedule 2 for current rates) - A certified copy of the identification document - Curriculum Vitae of the Applicant

-1.4 CRITERIA FOR CERTIFICATION AS A PROFESSIONAL CONSTRUCTION MENTOR
+1.4 CRITERIA FOR CERTIFICATION AS A CONSTRUCTION MENTOR